iiiii7d/pymcfunc/docs/reference.rst

    .. versionadded:: 0.1

    .. warning::
-      do not instantiate BedrockRawCommands directly; use a FuncHandler and access the commands via the 'r' attribute.
+      Do not instantiate BedrockRawCommands directly; use a FuncHandler and access the commands via the 'r' attribute.

    .. py:attribute:: fh
    :type: BedrockFuncHandler